Yermo/nativescript-mapbox/README.md

 ## Usage

+If you want a quickstart, [clone our demo app](https://github.com/EddyVerbruggen/nativescript-mapbox-demo).
-For a quick demo simply copy-paste the contents of the demo folder to your app, but here's the comprehensive list of supported functions:
+And here's the comprehensive list of supported functions:

 ### function: show
 ```js